felixa1243/timestamp-express/docs/api.md

+<strong>This documentation is under construction </strong>
 <strong>API REFERENCE</strong>
 <br>
-<p style="text-align:justify;text-transform:lowercase;">WELCOME TO FCC TIMESTAMP, THIS SERVICE WILL PROVIDE YOU A TIMESTAMP STRING FOR YOUR DESIRED USAGE. </p><br>
+<p style="text-transform:lowercase;">WELCOME TO FCC TIMESTAMP, THIS SERVICE WILL PROVIDE YOU A TIMESTAMP STRING FOR YOUR DESIRED USAGE. </p><br>
 <strong>
 Feature
 </strong>